 Dry Drowning and Children: What Parents Should Know

 Few of the emergency and pediatric intensive care unit physicians at Cook Children’s have seen a case of dry downing.
-Cook Children’s Trauma registry shows only one case of dry drowning in the past nine years.
+Cook Children’s Trauma registry shows only one case of dry drowning in the past decade.

 Dry and secondary drownings typically happen to children who struggle while swimming and take in a large amount of water.